userbotindo/UserIndoBot/README.md

 ATechnoHazard for many stuffs

-corsicanu and nunopenim for android modules
+Corsicanu and Nunopenim for android modules

 Any other missing Credits can be seen in commits!

 ## Starting the bot

-Once you've setup your database and your configuration (see below) is complete, simply run:
+Once you've set up your database and your configuration (see below) is complete, simply run:

 `python3 -m ubotindo`

 ## Setting up the bot Read this before trying to use!

-Please make sure to use python3.6, as I cannot guarantee everything will work as expected on older python versions!
+Please make sure to use python3.6, as I cannot guarantee everything will work as expected on older Python versions!
-This is because markdown parsing is done by iterating through a dict, which are ordered by default in 3.6.
+This is because markdown parsing is done by iterating through a dict, which is ordered by default in 3.6.

 ### Configuration

 There are two possible ways of configuring your bot: a config.py file, or ENV variables.

-The prefered version is to use a `config.py` file, as it makes it easier to see all your settings grouped together.
+The preferred version is to use a `config.py` file, as it makes it easier to see all your settings together.
-This file should be placed in your `UserindoBot` folder, alongside the `__main__.py` file .
+This file should be placed in your `UserindoBot` folder, alongside the `__main__.py` file.
 This is where your bot token will be loaded from, as well as your database URI (if you're using a database), and most of your other settings.